While we usually recommend that creators tag subscribers based on their interests, this method has its limitations.

-Then, head over to any subscriber’s profile page and create a new custom field, which you’ll use to save your subscribers’ survey responses.
+Then, head over to the Subscribers page under the Grow tab in the ConvertKit navigation.
+Click on any subscriber’s profile page and create a new custom field, which you’ll use to save your subscribers’ survey responses.

 You can name your custom field however you like, but make its name relevant to your survey.
 Using the same travel filmmaker example from above, we’re going to name our custom field “Interests.”

 Also, leave the custom field value blank—your subscribers will help fill that out for you!

 2. Set up a link trigger for each survey response option

 Next, go to Rules under the Automate tab in the navigation.
 Then click the + New rule button to create a new link trigger.